 Eddy Morales (he/him) has grown up in Oregon since age 6.
 He attended the University of Oregon where inequality issues spurred him into becoming a community organizer and ultimately serving as the student body Vice President.
 He has served as Vice President and President of the United States Student Association (USSA) giving voice to students across the country in the White House, Congress, and the Department of Education.
 A small business owner and community organizer, Eddy spent the last 18 years working for multiple national organizations dedicated to community change.
 His work proved successful, allowing him to collaborate with policymakers from around the country and give back to the community that has given him so much.
 In November 2018, Eddy was elected to a four-year term for Gresham City Council Position 2 and sworn into office on January 8, 2019.

 The amazing Amy Nguyen (she/her) currently serves as Public Space Management Program Development Supervisor, Seattle Department of Transportation (SDOT).
 She brings an enormous depth and breadth of experience and knowledge as a public servant and a practitioner of participatory budgeting.
-From Spring of 2017 to Summer 2019 she served as the Civic Engagement & Leadership Development Strategic Lead for Department of Neighborhoods (DON) where she managed Seattle's participatory budgeting program, Your Voice, Your Choice: Parks & Streets.
+From Spring of 2017 to Summer 2019 she served as the Civic Engagement & Leadership Development Strategic Lead for Department of Neighborhoods (DON) where she managed Seattle's participatory budgeting program.
 Beyond that, her experience in policy analysis, nonprofit management and community organizing spans New York City, New Orleans and Seattle.
 Amy served as a Legislative Aide for a Seattle City Council member and a Program Manager for Seattle-based APACE (Asian Pacific Islander Americans of Civic Empowerment).
-Before coming to Seattle, she managed the free statewide legal hotline for the Louisiana Civil Justice Center in New Orleans.
 Amy received a Master's degree in Urban Policy and an undergraduate degree in Urban Studies from the New School in New York.

 Gayle Palmer (she/her) is an East Portland resident and civic activist currently pursuing community engagement at the neighborhood level.
 Gayle is a Board Member of the Centennial Community Association and is a member of the East Portland Action Plan committee, where she focuses on Economic Development and Operations Sub-Committee assignments.
 Since moving to Oregon in 2014, as a retired Librarian and Digital Collections Consultant, Gayle has spent her time as a free-lance grant writer and instructor in fundraising and grant writing with several regional colleges.
 She spends as much time as possible with her grandchildren and enjoys discovering Portland area music and food venues.
 She is honored to serve as an Adviser with Participatory Budgeting Oregon.